 Skin grafting and flap surgery improve the function of the scarred area, but the skin may not precisely match the color and texture of the surrounding skin.

 Each scar revision procedure is based on an individual’s body and goals.
 We would be happy to schedule a consultation to answer any questions you may have and provide our recommendation on what we think is best for your situation.
-You will be well taken care of at Cosmetic Plastic Surgeons.
+You will be well taken care of at HealthPartners Plastic Surgery.
 We are confident you will be pleased with the results.